These 12 States Have The Highest Homelessness Rates

 There is no single cause for homelessness in the United States, though it is a bleak circumstance that touches every community within our country.
 Too often, the definition is reduced to simply living outside, often in a tent or occupying a space on the sidewalk.
 This is an inadequate understanding, ignoring the circumstances that force many Americans to sleep in their cars or on the couches of family members, a term known as "sofa-" or "couch-surfing."

 Because of this murky understanding of what it means to be homelessness, it's hard to put forward an exact number for how many Americans are living unsheltered day to day.
-Some put the number between 770,000 and 3.5 million people based on one's understanding of the term; the number could reach over 7.4 million when factoring in those who combined shelter due to lost housing.
+Some put the number between 770,000 and 3.5 million people based on one's understanding of the term.
+However, the number could reach over 7.4 million when factoring in those who combined shelter due to lost housing.
 With the rising cost of living and the difficulty many people face in finding or maintaining housing, this is an ongoing crisis with the potential to worsen.

 Hawaii